apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 #### Which kind of properties should be stored in BookieServiceInfo ?

-We should store here only the minimal set of information useful to reach the bookie.
+We should store here only the minimal set of information useful to reach the bookie in an efficient way.
-For instance internal state of the Bookie should be exposed by the HTTP endpoint so having the *bookie.http.port* is enough to know that the Bookie has an HTTP endpoint and how to reach it (up to 4.10 we can assume that the hostname is the same as the bookie.host).
+So we are not storing on the Metadata Service information about the internal state of the server: if you know the address of an HTTP endpoint you can use the REST API to query the Bookie for its state.

-It is expected that these properties change when a bookie is restarted, like after a reconfiguration (change auth type, enable TLS, change network address).
+These properties may change during the lifetime of a Bookie, think about a configuration (change auth type, enable TLS, change network address) or a dynamic assigned DNS name.

 It is better not to expose the version of the Bookie, if the client wants to use particular features of the Bookie this should be implemented on the protocol itself, not just by using the version.
 The version of the Bookie could be exposed on the HTTP endpoint.

 ### Proposed Changes

-See the 'Public intefaces' section.
+See the 'Public interfaces' section.

 ### Compatibility, Deprecation, and Migration Plan